Obtaining Plant Material

 Scarlet Knight® – Welker™ – Haines™

-Winter Greenhouse Grown Rooted Plants (available for shipment by mid-May)
+Winter Greenhouse Grown Rooted Plants (available for shipment beginning mid-May through June)

 Rooted in 96 cell flat………………………………….25 cents for each Rooted Plant